New Zealand foreshore and seabed controversy: Ongoing debate

 One of the strongest critics of the bill within the Labour Party was Tariana Turia, a junior minister.
 Turia indicated on a number of occasions that she might vote against the government's bill, but for a considerable time refused to give a final decision.
 It was made clear that voting against a government bill was "incompatible" with serving as a minister, and that doing so would result in Turia's dismissal from that role.
 Turia was encouraged to either abstain or simply be absent when the vote was taken.
 On 30 April, however, Turia announced that she would vote against the legislation, and would resign (effective 17 May 2004) from the Labour Party to contest a by-election in her electorate.
 She was dismissed from her ministerial post by the Prime Minister the same day.
 Another Labour MP, Nanaia Mahuta, eventually decided that she would also vote against the bill, but chose not to leave the Labour Party.
 Mahuta had no ministerial post to be dismissed from.

-On 5 May 2004, a hikoi (a long walk or march — in this case, a protest march) arrived in Wellington.
+On 5 May 2004, a hīkoi (a long walk or march — in this case, a protest march) arrived in Wellington.
 It had begun in Northland thirteen days earlier, picking up supporters as they drove to the capital.
-The hikoi, which some estimated to contain fifteen thousand people by the time it reached Parliament, strongly opposed the government's plans, and was highly supportive of Tariana Turia's decision.
+The hīkoi, which some estimated to contain fifteen thousand people by the time it reached Parliament, strongly opposed the government's plans, and was highly supportive of Tariana Turia's decision.

 Turia and her allies, believing that the time was right for an independent Māori political vehicle, established a new Māori Party.
 Many of Turia's supporters, such as Mana Motuhake leader Willie Jackson and Māori academic Pita Sharples, claimed that Māori who formerly supported Labour would flock to the new party en masse.
 On the other hand, other commentators pointed to a poor track record for Māori parties in the past, and said that it would be difficult to unite diverse Māori opinion into a single group.

 On 18 November 2004, Tim Selwyn put an axe through a window of the electorate office of Helen Clark, an act he described as a protest against Helen Clark's handling of the issue.

 Legislation

-On 18 November 2004, the Labour/Progressive government passed the Foreshore and Seabed Act, which declared that the land in question was owned by the Crown.
+On 18 November 2004, the Labour–Progressive government passed the Foreshore and Seabed Act, which declared that the land in question was owned by the Crown.
 Māori can, however, apply for "guardianship" of certain areas.
-The Act was highly contentious.
+The act was highly contentious.